Cockie/Dinobot/README.md

 Code on github: https://github.com/Cockie/Dinobot/blob/master/Dinobot.py
 Commands:
-!logs <integer> pastes the last <integer> lines of chat logs to pastebin and returns a link
+!logs <integer> pastes the last <integer> lines of chat logs to pastebin and returns a link !logs <float>h or !logs<float>m: pastes the last <float> hours or minutes of logs and returns a link !loglast: she returns the logs since the lat time you quit, or if you pinged out, since the last time you spoke.
+Experimental, might explode.
 Saoirse: if no other command is found, she will reply with “Pudding!”
-Saoirse join <channel>: she will join a channel
-Saoirse leave: she will leave the current channel
-Saoirse initialise: she re-reads her settings files (for adding triggers and emoticons)
 Saoirse confucius: she cites Confucius
 hello/hi/hey/greetings Saoirse: she will say hi back
 Saoirse what’s/what is/who is/who’s/how do I/whats <search term>: She will perform a wikipedia search, and will give info and a link to the wikipedia page.
-Saoirse shush: she will only reply if you include her name from now on
-Saoirse speak: she will start responding generally again
+Saoirse shush: she will stop responding to triggers for the next half hour (emoticons and commands still work) Saoirse speak: she will start responding generally again
-(Saoirse) rekt wiki <search terms>: she will search the REKT wiki for the most appropriate page
+(Saoirse) rekt wiki <search terms> or [[[search term]]]: she will search the REKT wiki for the most appropriate page
 doomed: DOOOOMED!
 space: SPAAACE!
 !discord-invite, : https://discord.gg/0jH4fqNh4KiWRpkl